 Differences due to changes in assumptions about future economic or demographic factors or other inputs were recognized in pension expense using a straight-line amortization method over a closed period equal to the average expected remaining service lives of active and inactive members in each plan.
-The actuarial assumptions used for the year ended June 30, 2017 valuation were based on the results of an actuarial experience study for the period of June 30, 2012 through June 30, 2015.
+The actuarial assumptions used for the year ended June 30, 2018 valuation were based on the results of an actuarial experience study for the period of June 30, 2012 through June 30, 2015.
+Please refer to the Actuarial Methods and Assumptions section for information relating to changes of assumptions.
+The first year is recognized as pension expense and the remaining years are shown as either deferred outflows of resources or deferred inflows of resources.